 Clearing the cache is the first step in resolving the insufficient storage available issue.
 Follow the below steps to perform it successfully.

-- Open settings app first from the home screen and navigate to Application manager option.
+- Open the Settings app first from the home screen and navigate to the Application manager option.

 - Scroll sideways to the downloaded section which displays all the downloaded apps and space occupied by them.